 Book a Free In-Home Floor Evaluation Today

-HK Floor Company makes it simple to protect and restore your hardwood floors.
-We’ll come to your home, assess your floors, explain whether recoating, refinishing, or repairs are needed—and give you a clear plan with no pressure.
+HK Floor Recoating makes it simple to protect and restore your hardwood floors.
+Reach out for a free evaluation of your floors today!
+We are ready to help you determine whether recoating, refinishing, or repairs are necessary and provide you with a clear, non-obligatory plan to move forward.